CARGO CONTAINER SAFETY

 Gasera’s gas analysis technology enables game changing cargo container monitoring instrumentation offering required sensitivity, selectivity and speed for effectively measuring the VOCs emitted from a container.
 The type and quantity of gases inside it can be accurately measured to provide the port operator with a quick and reliable reading displayed on a mobile interface.
 The gas detection device itself is portable, easy to maintain and suitable for field operations allowing to efficiently incorporate gas measurements process into on-site operations.

-For more info please visit project website:
+For more information, please visit IRON project website: